-Beyond the Shadows is out now on YouTube for FREE!
-Please Watch, Like, Subscribe, and Share!
-Here is the link: https://youtu.be/HXZwlom_PFI
+Beyond the Shadows is out now on our website!
+Please Watch, Share, Comment!
+Here is the link: https://www.greatgusproductions.com/bts

 Another lesson we learned from our previous film was of the distribution companies.
 We received some offers for distribution from various companies, but we feel that they weren't really interested in our film the way you'd expect a company to be.
-Most distribution companies just want to add volume to their libraries.
+Distribution companies just want to add volume to their libraries.
 They're looking for quantity, rather than quality.
 A distribution company should feel like they would want your movie because they believe in it.
 We didn't feel that with the companies we talked with.
 They also asked for upfront costs to get our film on the major platforms like Netflix, Amazon, or Hulu (and additional costs if we needed to make any changes).
 Money that we didn't really have at the time.
 And once they are on the site, they often get buried rather quickly because it's not just ours that goes up, but hundreds of indie films at once.
 So they take a 20% cut of all profits for us to pay them to put it on a major platform, do our own marketing of the film, compete with hundreds of their other indie films being dropped on the same day, and have zero control over the rights of the film.
 That's right, we do not own our last film for another year and a half.
 We decided to cut out this middle man and just put the film up ourselves.
 Probably more work on our end, but it feels better that the results are on us?
 We get to decide our film's journey that constantly has to change and adapt to its environment.
 It's much more exciting.